shntnu/neusis/docs/user_setup/user_management.md

 - Users cannot add themselves to machines - this is strictly an administrator task
 - You decide which machines each user should have access to
 - The user's home configuration will be applied during the next system rebuild
-- Both steps must be completed for each machine the user should have access to